PantherLAB/PantherDashboard/docs/Readme.md

 [2] Open DQMH Project: Click this button and explore your system to open a Project previously scanned by panther dashboard.

-## Projects with several targets
+## Projects with more that one target

-If Panther Dashboard is used on projects with several targets, there will be one PantherScan.*target*.bin file per target, Panther Dashboard will search next to the LabVIEW project for these types of files, if found it will present a dialog to choose the target to work with.
+If you use **Panther Dashboard** with projects with several targets, there will be one PantherScan.*target*.bin file per target, Panther Dashboard will search next to the LabVIEW project for these files, if there are more than one, it will display all the available scan files, for scans made with previous versions of panther dashboard, it will display the files as 'Legacy Format PantherScan', if you want to start fresh, you can delete all the PantherScan files and do a scan with this new version.

 ![13 Scanned targets](https://github.com/user-attachments/assets/d8fcb923-be53-4a05-9870-0b0ff7a1ca5c)